barboza/rails-template/README.md

       1)  None
       2)  SimpleForm

-question  Enter your selection: question  Which RVM Ruby would you like to use? [ruby-1.9.3-p327] question  What name should the custom gemset have? [app_name] question  Configure/Create Heroku app? [y/n]
+question  Which RVM Ruby would you like to use? [ruby-1.9.3-p327] question  What name should the custom gemset have? [app_name] question  Configure/Create Heroku app? [y/n]
 ```